Anambra State: Location

-Boundaries are formed by Delta State and Edo State to the west for about 97 km across the River Niger, Imo State and Rivers State (for four km) to the south, Enugu State to the east for 139 km, and Kogi State to the north for about 40 km.
+Boundaries are formed by Delta State and Edo State to the west for about 97 km across the River Niger, Imo State and Rivers State (for four km) to the south, Abia State to the southeast for 18 km, Enugu State to the east for 139 km, and Kogi State to the north for about 40 km.
 The name was derived from the Anambra River (Omambala) which flows through the area and is a tributary of the River Niger.

 Anambra is the eighth-most populated state in the Federal Republic of Nigeria and the second-most densely populated state in Nigeria after Lagos State.
 The stretch of more than 45 km between the towns of Oba and Amorka contains a cluster of numerous thickly populated villages and small towns, giving the area an estimated average density of 1,500–2,000 persons per square kilometre.

 Climate

 The state has a Tropical wet and dry or savanna climate with yearly temperature of 28.99 °C (84.18 °F) and it is -0.47% lower than Nigeria's averages.
-Anambra typically receives about 212.36 millimeters (8.36 inches) of precipitation and has 243.38 rainy days (66.68% of the time) annually.
+Anambra typically receives about 212.36 millimetres (8.36 inches) of precipitation and has 243.38 rainy days (66.68% of the time) annually.

 The state has been described as one of the worst places affected by the climate change in Nigeria and sub-Saharan Africa in 2022 according to the Climate Change Education and Action Programme, (CLEAP).

-Administrative Division
+Administrative divisions

 Cities and administrative divisions

 With an annual population growth rate of 2.21 percent per annum, Anambra State has over 60% of its people living in urban areas.
 It is one of the most urbanized states in Nigeria.

 The major urban centres of Anambra State are Onitsha, Nnewi, Ekwulobia, Ihiala, Aguleri and Awka, the state capital.
 Awka and Onitsha had developed as pre-colonial urban centres: Awka was the craft industrial centre of the Nri hegemony.
 Onitsha is a city state on the Niger, having developed as a river port and commercial centre.

 Onitsha is a fast-growing commercial city and has developed to become a huge conurbation extending to Idemili, Oyi and Anambra East LGAs, with one of the largest markets in West Africa.

 In 2012 the tri-city area was dubbed the Onitsha-Nnewi-Awka (ONA) Industrial Axis, in recognition of the expanding industrial capacity.
 Nnewi (sometimes called the Taiwan of Nigeria) is a rapidly developing industrial and commercial centre.
 Designated as the state capital, Awka has regained its precolonial administrative eminence.